 The first step is somewhat subjective, but basically do you see eye to eye?
 Are you trying to build an energy efficient earth ship with a builder who wants to build track homes, or are you trying to get into a starter basic home with a custom builder who builds high-end sustainable homes?
 Be realistic with what you want from your builder, and what they offer.
 A bad fit won’t work well for either party.
 A philosophical alignment on what is important when designing and building is important.
 There are helpful question templates to figure out how much of a match you are.
 One like this may be valuable to you.

 You will also want to consider how “custom” do you need your home to be?
 Are you looking for the ability to have the whole home designed around your yard and how you plan to use the home, or are you okay with just picking flooring and paint in a predetermined floor plan?
-A wide variety of customization is available, and the more customized you get, the more you will need a builder able to deliver on all your unique details.
+There is a wide variety of customization available, and the more customized you get, the more you will need a builder able to deliver on all your unique details.

 Ask for References!

 It is important to ask questions about past relationships.
 Assuming that the company has been around for a while, they should have experience building similar scopes to what you are asking for.
 Similar scope doesn’t necessarily just mean budget and square footage, although those are important considerations.
 Engage the builder in a conversation about the unique features of your home.
 Do they have the experience to build what you are looking for?
 For example, do you want to build home with double walls, a full ICF build, a home with an elevator, a home with an indoor pool/hot tub room, or other unique features?
+You may want an ultra modern home, and your builder has only ever built farmhouses.
 A wide variety of design and styles in their portfolio indicates a builder who can really listen to their client and make them feel at home in a design that is unique to them.

 Would Somebody Please Think About the Budget?

-Initial pricing and estimates on the cost to build your home isnt typically a great way to tell builders apart at the beginning.
-Some builders will offer you “starting at” pricing or will price different standard finishes.
-Others will price what you asked for, or higher end construction details.
-Consequently, builders may well be far apart in their preliminary budgets.
+It may seem strange to leave costing till closer to the end, but while it is a crucial part of the build experience, it typically isn’t a great way to tell builders apart at the beginning.
+Some builders will offer you “starting at” pricing or will price different standard finishes and others will price what you asked for, or higher end construction details, and thus builders may well be far apart in their preliminary budgets.
 If one is pricing ICF foundation with floors and walls on piles, and another a conventional concrete wall on piles with a floating slab, there will be a large quality and price difference right off the hop.
-So, while pricing is important to your custom home build, it is a more difficult item to compare builders.
+So, while pricing is important to your custom home build, it is a more difficult item to compare builders based on upfront.

 When comparing pricing between builders make sure you get a detailed list of what is and what is not included to avoid unfair comparisons.
 Make sure you are comparing a fully costed budget, not cost per square foot, as that can be calculated in many ways.

 One part of the pricing conversation is what kind of contract are you signing.
-Typically there are two types of contracts used for new custom homes.
-There is the cost-plus contract where the builder passes on all of their pricing to the customer.
-Then there is fixed price, where the builder sets a firm price for the whole project.
+Typically there are two types of contracts used for new custom homes, and that would be cost-plus where the builder passes on all of their pricing to the customer, and fixed price, where the builder sets a firm price for the whole project.
 There are variations to each, for example cost-plus could be a fixed fee for management, or a percentage-based mark-up, and it could be on the builder’s costs, or the MSRP, so it is important to understand what your builder is proposing.

 Do They Make Things Easier or Harder?